Blake-Madden/Wisteria-Dataviz/Images.md

 Images
 =============================
-[TOC]

-Wisteria supports using @c wxBitmapBundles for displaying images.
+Wisteria supports using `wxBitmapBundles` for displaying images.
 Images can be used for canvases' backgrounds and watermarks, bar charts' bars, stipple brushes, etc.

-Also, the class @c Wisteria::GraphItems::Image provides additional image loading and effect functions.
+Also, the class `Wisteria::GraphItems::Image` provides additional image loading and effect functions.
 For example, `LoadFile()` will load a JPEG and adjust its orientation (if necessary).

 Other features include creating silhouettes, drawing a glassy effect,